top of page

 One of the most exciting parts of the CoRE Learning Model is how clearly students see the pathway from classroom learning to careers in the resources industry.
 Through CoRE’s strong connections with both education and industry, students gain an understanding of the real-world applications of their learning and how these skills are transferable to WA’s resource sector careers.
 This ensures their learning is not just theoretical, but a true reflection of how the industry operates today.

-Everything is mapped to the new SCSA Digital Technologies curriculum.
+Everything is mapped to the new SCSA Year 9 Digital Technologies curriculum.
 The program provides a practical way for teachers to transition to the new curriculum requirements, whilst offering ready-to-use activities that appeal to a broad range of students.

 What Students Receive

-Collect, analyse, and interpret real-world data
+• Collect, analyse, and interpret real-world mining data

-Work in Business Units to design innovative digital solutions
+• Work in Business Units to design innovative digital solutions

-Explore future STEM and digital career pathways
+• Explore future STEM and digital career pathways

-Use digital tools to extract insights
+• Use digital tools to extract insights

-Communicate their thinking in a professional context
+• Communicate their thinking in a professional context

 The program concludes with students presenting their ideas and solutions to a panel of WA Mining Club industry professionals.
 Students step up to become the emerging professionals of the resources industry and connect with their community to showcase both their projects and the depth of their understanding.

-What Teachers Receive
+What Educators Receive

 Pit to Pixel is designed to support teachers in bringing innovation to their classrooms.
 It provides the digital resources, structure and industry connections that make hands-on STEM learning engaging and relevant for students.

-Throughout the program, they receive:
+Throughout the program, you receive:

-Connections to real industry experts from across the WA resources sector
+• Connections to real industry experts from across the WA resources sector

 Multiple classes or teachers from the same school can participate, with CoRE coordinating support, mentoring and coaching for teachers.